Information for managers about academic visitors and visiting researchers

 Departmental HR colleagues can obtain short and long form visitor agreement templates from their HR Business Partner

 does not have a contract of employment with the University, and

-will be at Oxford for a limited (and defined) period of time (normally up to one year, although certain defined fellowships may require a visitor to be at Oxford for up to three years), and
+will be at Oxford for a limited (and defined) period of time (normally up to 1 year, although certain defined fellowships may require a visitor to be at Oxford for up to 3 years), and

 is associated with another institution (usually this means as an employee), and